gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 The natural home of a FaaS project is a git repository.
 Based on that you can later easily switch between local IDE and SAP Web IDE.
-In the long term FaaS runtime may also support knative builds, fetching project files directly from git.
 Hence, we recommend to set up a git repository for your project from the beginning.

 ## Naming Rules